David Scarboro: Personal life

 Elements of the tabloid press reported that Scarboro had been fired from the show for turning up late for filming and being uncooperative on set.
 Away from the series, Scarboro initiated libel proceedings after several national papers published inaccurate stories about his private life, but the press continued to pursue him and his family.
 The News of the World discovered that Scarboro was in a psychiatric unit, and published photographs of the place.
 Scarboro subsequently left the unit because he could no longer get adequate treatment, and inaccurate stories about his condition were being published.

 Death

-Scarboro was found at the bottom of Beachy Head on 27 April 1988.
+Scarboro was found dead at the bottom of Beachy Head on 27 April 1988.
 He was buried at St Mary's Church, Tatsfield, Surrey.
 At the inquest into his death, the coroner gave an open verdict.
 In 1989, David's brother Simon Scarboro presented a documentary about David's life, titled My Brother David.